cheryl-hwang/predicting-patient-mortality/README.md

 The backward feature selection ran with an effort to drop a total of 10 features, but it was found out that dropping just 4 features yields the highest ROC AUC.
 The features dropped include 'h1_diasbp_max', 'h1_glucose_min', and 'icu_type_SICU'.

 ### Next Steps
 Moving forward, we want to continue to pursue and combine our various methods of feature selection.
-We are also planning on creating a neural network model
+We are also planning on creating a neural network model.

 ## Proposed Timeline
 [Machine Learning Gantt Chart_Phase1.xlsx](https://github.com/cheryl-hwang/predicting-patient-mortality/files/9730315/Machine.Learning.Gantt.Chart_Phase1.xlsx)